Torrent sculpin

+Species description

 The torrent sculpin (Cottus rhotheus) is a grey, brown color with black speckling.
 There is a soft orange color present on the ventral side of the body located between the pectoral fins.
 The ventral side of their body is speckled.
 There are bands formed near the dorsal fin, caudal fin, and anal fin.
 There may be a vague band near the pectoral fins formed of the speckles.
 The dorsal fin is orange on a male.
 The base of the dorsal fin may be darker in color.
 C. rhotheus has two sharp dorsal fins.
 They have a heavily mottled chin, with two pores located on the top of it.
 They have a subterminal mouth.
 Three sharp spines are present on their preoperculum.
 Very rigid and strong prickles are located on the head, near the dorsal fins, the dorsal side of the caudal peduncle, and surrounding the anal fin.
 This feature may be reduced in some C. rhotheus fish.